 Submit a personal statement, essay, or untimed writing sample of your choice (at least 250 words).
 Essays, personal statements, and résumés can be submitted by sending an electronic version (Word or PDF) to firstname.lastname@example.org.
 Please list "Application information" in the subject line of your email.
 Paper copies can be mailed to the Admissions Office.

 High School Students

-- Applicants who are still in high school must have an official copy of their high school transcript and senior year grades for at least one marking period (typically first quarter or trimester) sent to the address below.
+- Applicants who are still in high school must have an official copy of their high school transcript through junior year sent to the address below.
 Some students may be required to submit senior year grades.

 - Applicants must submit an academic letter of recommendation from a guidance counselor (preferable) or teacher.